fenndev/weather.ly/README.md

 # weather.ly

-A simple weather application built with Preact and Vite.
+A simple weather application built with Preact, Tailwind CSS and Vite.